mkaz/ctrl-alt-vim/README.md

 - Starts in INSERT mode
 - Uses mktemp
 - Deletes temp file after
+- Uses markdown file

 ## Installation

-- Copy ctrl-alt-vim.sh to `$HOME/bin/` it already exists and in your path, right
+- Copy ctrl-alt-vim.sh to `$HOME/bin/`
 - Run `shortcuts-gnome.sh` to install GNOME shortcuts.

 ## Usage

-Use `ctrl-alt-v` to launch
+Use `ctrl-alt-v` to launch, type your thing, save-quit `:wq`

-Create `$HOME/.gvimrc.min` to customize for this instance:
+The copy to the clipboard only works if you save the file, if you `q!` nothing is copied.

+## Customize

+If `$HOME/.gvimrc.min` exists it will load on the command-line using, I've found that this does not work well for me.
+I don't use gvim for anything else, so I use a custom .gvimrc to configure, including in this repo.

-To remove gvim menu and toolbar:
+You can also add options to your normal .vimrc and customize, for example to remove gvim menu and toolbar:

 ```vim
 set guioptions-=m  "menu bar